 - Incorporating a literature circle, literature-based units, and exciting group projects raised student reading levels by at least one level by the end of the school year.”

-- A struggling and discontent student started the school year with a minimal passing grade of 55%.
+- A struggling and discontent student started the school year with a minimum passing grade of 55%.
 I provided after-school tutoring, individualized instruction during class time, and worked with his parents to ensure further education in the home.
 By the end of the school year, the same student had developed a new appreciation for school, and passed with a grade of 81%.”

 However, there may be other teaching accomplishments that haven’t even come to mind yet.
 Once again, you don’t want to include too much, another place to communicate your authenticity is writing a teaching philosophy statement.
 We call this an added job search marketing document.
 It gets results!